apwide/apwide-jenkins-shared-lib/README.md

 ## A bit cleaner

 You can use Jenkins credentials instead of hard coding user/password in your pipeline.
-Usage of predefined global variables will also make your pipeline more readable:
+Usage of predefined global variables also makes your pipeline more readable:

 ```groovy
 environment {